A gem cannot be polished without friction, nor a man perfected without trials.

 –Lucius Annaeus Seneca

 Our challenges, our shadow emotions, are what give us the flavor to our lives.
-Thats why we choose to be humans; the totality of the human experience.
-The first few experiences of limitation are very hard.
-Yet, repeating it in various iterations, it becomes second nature until we create them unconsciously.
-We begin to form limiting beliefs to support and validate the experiences.
+That’s why we choose to be humans; the totality of the human experience.
+The first few experiences of limitation are very hard.We make a marker in our mind- I’ll never do that again.
+Our essence, however, seek purity, love in its truest form, and joy.
+It wants us to make something grand out of that chicken.
+On an unconscious level, we repeat the challenges in varying forms.
+Meanwhile, our human brain resists the discomfort or pain.
+It becomes a tug-o’-war that often leads to being stuck in self-defeating behavior.
+We form limiting beliefs to support and validate the challenging experiences.

 Science knows that even in the darkness, it is impossible not to have some frequency of light.
 Our light is always there, within, waiting to increase.
 It is in the awareness that we have chosen to experience our shadow sides that we can begin to shift out of the darkness and into the light.

 Even the willingness to be present within the adversity or pain without running or hiding takes tremendous courage.
 That is called fortitude.
 To stand grounded and say, “I am here now and I don’t know what to do, where or how this will end, but I am willing to just be here and feel whatever comes up now” is what begins to change the paradigm dramatically.

-Standing firmly grounded in the present means you’re not looking into the past for experiential learnings to apply to the unknown future, by-passing the uniqueness of the present moment and experience.
+Standing firmly grounded in the present means you’re not looking into the past for experiential lessons to apply to the unknown future, by-passing the uniqueness of the present moment and experience.
 This allows for acceptance of what is being felt, for the parts in the past that were not allowed to feel, and unifies you in a moment of marriage between shadow and light.
 Personally, I call this a miracle of grace.

 Will it be easy?
 Probably not, though it will not be as challenging as you may expect, either.
 The results are profound.
 The freedom from the fear and doubt of the past provides peace and relief.
 Each time you repeat this process, you rewire your brain.
 Each time you engage fortitude, you build self-trust making each future decision to stay present even easier.
 Until one day, the friction is merely polishing your own perfection.